Tyres and teens busted in car chase

-Police have arrested an 18-year-old Doveton man and a 16-year-old Dandenong male, as well as three other males, following a lengthy car chase involving two stolen vehicles on Thursday 11 January.
+Police have arrested an 18-year-old Doveton man and a 17-year-old Narre Warren male, as well as three other males, following a lengthy car chase involving two stolen vehicles on Thursday 11 January.

 The two stolen vehicles, a BMW and a Mercedes, were observed in Endeavour Hills at around 8.20am and were monitored by police.